 Let’s face it; computers remain complex machines whose inner working are a mystery to the overwhelming majority of users.
 Even though some of us are proven PC builders, very few of us could wax lyrical about how the circuit board on a GPU works and what each of the capacitors and components does.

 Sometimes figuring out what a PC is packing under the hood is an achievement in itself.
-If only to check your machine is capable of handling the demands of a game you’ve got your eye on, or if you fancy an upgrade and want to check out your options.
+Checking if your machine is capable of handling the demands of a game you’ve got your eye on, or if you fancy an upgrade and want to check out your options.

 Today, we’ll talk you through the simplest way to check your computer specs.
 To most of us, popping open a PC is like peering into the guts of a perplexing beast made of transistors, wires, and flashing LEDs.
 We’ll save you the hassle with the below methods.

 For the purpose of this article, we are assuming that you’re using Windows 10 given the ubiquity of this version of Microsoft’s flagship operating system.

 So what GPU and CPU are inside your machine?
 Let’s find out.

 Method 1 – System Specifications in Windows Settings App